roman-milk/roman-milk.github.io/the-black-wedding.md

  Vanessa's hungry mouth focused entirely on his cock-head, her smooth lips smothered the tip as her tongue tickled the underside.
 Her cheeks hollowed inhumanely as she sucked on his mushroom tip hard, gnawing on his cock like a complete slut.
 She pulled her mouth from his cock with a loud pop before attacking the shaft from the side, sliding her open mouth up and down the sides while rotating her mouth around its circumference, slobbering all over it as she stroked him lightly.
 She slid her mouth down to his nuts, sucking on each of the smooth balls, one at a time, worshipping each one with her tongue, coaxing even more thick cream into his swollen testicles, increasing his singular need for that one bone-shaking orgasm.

  After worshipping his balls for a few minutes and tickling his nuts with her sinewy tongue, she slid her mouth back up to the tip and wrapped her plump lips around his cock once more.
 His balls boiling even further, he placed both hands onto her head and began to slowly pump his cock upward, fucking the black woman's mouth with his fat white cock.
 His cock began to swell up and as his veins began pumping electric bolts of pleasure throughout his body, he started fucking the older black woman's throat more savagely, smoothly making her take his entire length in her hot mouth.
 His wet nuts smacked against her chin as he made her take his length, but she wasn't complaining, savagely attacking his dick as roughly as he fucked up into her.
-Report_Story #13
+3